8Ten10/Fix-Gnome-Extensions-Your-native-host-connector-do-not-support-following-APIs-v6-/README.md

 ```

-You may have to install `meson` as root with `sudo pip3 install meson` if you encounter any error on the last comment.
+You may have to install `meson` as root with `sudo pip3 install meson` if you encounter any error following the last.
 You will then have to delete `builddir` and rebuild as root.

 ## Restart gnome with
 ```